mjcollin/sql-nhcdata-lesson/_episodes/01-sql-basic-queries.md

 commented version of the above query can be written as:

     -- Get post 2000 data on Dipodomys' species
-    -- These are in the surveys table, and we are interested in all columns SELECT * FROM surveys
+    -- These are in the specimens table, and we are interested in all columns SELECT * FROM specimens
     -- Sampling year is in the column `year`, and we want to include 2000 WHERE (year >= 2000)
     -- Dipodomys' species have the `species_id` DM, DO, and DS